TinoJ7/laravel-stripe/README.md

 password
 ```

-For testing a successful payment use the following card number with a future expiry date and cvv.
+For testing a successful payment, use the following card number with a future expiry date and cvv.

 ```php
 4242 4242 4242 4242
 ```

-For testing a successful payment use the following card number with a future expiry date and cvv.
+For testing a failure payment, use the following card number with a future expiry date and cvv.

 ```php
 4000 0000 0000 0341